Phobos (moon): Shklovsky's "Hollow Phobos" hypothesis

-The unique Kaidun meteorite that fell on a Soviet military base in Yemen in 1980 has been hypothesized to be a piece of Phobos, but this has been difficult to verify because little is known about the exact composition of Phobos.

-A person who weighs 68 kilogram-force (150 pounds) on Earth would weigh about 40 gram-force (2 ounces) standing on the surface of Phobos.

 Named geological features

 Geological features on Phobos are named after astronomers who studied Phobos and people and places from Jonathan Swift's Gulliver's Travels.

 Craters on Phobos

-A number of craters have been named, and are listed in the following table.
+Some craters have been named, and are listed in the following map and table.

 Other named features

 There is one named regio, Laputa Regio, and one named planitia, Lagado Planitia; both are named after places in Gulliver's Travels (the fictional Laputa, a flying island, and Lagado, imaginary capital of the fictional nation Balnibarbi).
 The only named ridge on Phobos is Kepler Dorsum, named after the astronomer Johannes Kepler.

 Orbital characteristics

 The orbital motion of Phobos has been intensively studied, making it "the best studied natural satellite in the Solar System" in terms of orbits completed.
-Its close orbit around Mars produces some unusual effects.
+Its close orbit around Mars produces some distinct effects.
 With an altitude of 5989 km, Phobos orbits Mars below the synchronous orbit radius, meaning that it moves around Mars faster than Mars itself rotates.
 Therefore, from the point of view of an observer on the surface of Mars, it rises in the west, moves comparatively rapidly across the sky (in 4 h 15 min or less) and sets in the east, approximately twice each Martian day (every 11 h 6 min).
 Because it is close to the surface and in an equatorial orbit, it cannot be seen above the horizon from latitudes greater than 70.4°.
 Its orbit is so low that its angular diameter, as seen by an observer on Mars, varies visibly with its position in the sky.
-Seen at the horizon, Phobos is about 0.14° wide; at zenith it is 0.20°, one-third as wide as the full Moon as seen from Earth.
+Seen at the horizon, Phobos is about 0.14° wide; at zenith, it is 0.20°, one-third as wide as the full Moon as seen from Earth.
 By comparison, the Sun has an apparent size of about 0.35° in the Martian sky.
 Phobos's phases, inasmuch as they can be observed from Mars, take 0.3191 days (Phobos's synodic period) to run their course, a mere 13 seconds longer than Phobos's sidereal period.